Hussein-Ben/MEME-HAVEN/SUBMIT MEMES HERE!!!/README.md

-# simply do a pull request in this directory
+# Do a pull request in this directory.

+# If there is any problem friend, create a new issue or email me.